OpenEvalProject/evals/manuscripts/elife-76284/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/76284/elife-76284-fig2-v1.jpg)

-**Figure 2.:** a, b) and relationship between time to radiographic progression (TTP) and initial population fraction of cancer cells resistant to abiraterone (c).Parameters α (competition coefficient of sensitive on resistant cells) and RS (growth rate scaling factor) were estimated by a constrained nonlinear multivariable optimization minimizing the least-squares difference between the output of the model and the actual patient data over the entire cohort.
-The global minimum occurred at βSCα = 6 and RS. (βSC=8c) TTP declines with the estimated pretreatment fraction of resistant cells for both adaptive therapy and continuous therapy cohorts.
+**Figure 2.:** Parameters αRS (competition coefficient of sensitive on resistant cells) and $\beta_{SC}$ (growth rate scaling factor) were estimated by a constrained nonlinear multivariable optimization minimizing the least-squares difference between the output of the model and the actual patient data over the entire cohort.
+The global minimum occurred at αRS = 6 and $\beta_{SC}=8$. (c) TTP declines with the estimated pretreatment fraction of resistant cells for both adaptive therapy and continuous therapy cohorts.
 Adaptive therapy is superior to continuous therapy.
 No adaptive therapy patient lies below the regression line for continuous therapy, and no continuous therapy patient lies above the regression line for adaptive therapy.

 ![Figure 3.](https://cdn.elifesciences.org/articles/76284/elife-76284-fig3-v1.jpg)

 **Figure 3.:** For patients C007 (a) and C004 (b), the pretreatment fraction of resistant cancer cells was estimated as 0.3 and 0.25, respectively, and time to radiographic progression was 526 and 128 days, respectively.

-Estimated values for the remaining patient-wide parameters yielded βSC = 8 and αRS ≈ 6.
+Estimated values for the remaining patient-wide parameters yielded $\beta_{SC}$ = 8 and αRS ≈ 6.
 For perspective, the ratio of the competition coefficient of a dominant species over a nondominant species in nature ranges from slightly above 1 to over 100 (Inouye, 1999).
 In our pre-trial model (Zhang et al., 2017), we used a ratio of αRS/αSR≈ 2.
 We now see that this was too conservative, and the actual ratio of 6 has clinical implications (Figure 4).
 If αRS/αSR = 2, the resistant population (xR) increases as the sensitive population (xS) declines but, following treatment cessation, remains constant.
 As a result of this increase then plateau sequence, our original model simulations predicted the resistant population will inevitably become predominate, leading to progression after 2–20 cycles.
 However, with the retrospective and empirically derived αRS/αSR = 6, simulations (Figure 4) show the increasing sensitive population (xS) after treatment cessation causes a decrease in the size of the resistant population (xR) such that, after 3–4 consecutive optimal treatment cycles, the resistant population can approach 0.
 This means that, in theory, cycling can persist indefinitely.
 Or, after using adaptive therapy to create persistent cycles, it may be possible to be therapeutically more aggressive to achieve cure.

 ![Figure 4.](https://cdn.elifesciences.org/articles/76284/elife-76284-fig4-v1.jpg)

 **Figure 4.:** In the top panels, we show the ideal cycling of the PSA treatment in which treatment is stopped immediately upon reaching 50% of the pretreatment value and resumed immediately upon reaching that value.
 In the lower panel, we show computer simulations of changes in the treatment-sensitive (blue) and treatment-resistant populations (red).
-Treatment dynamics are sensitive to the value of the competition coefficient (α), which is dependent on the fitness differences of the sensitive and resistant populations in the absence of treatment.
-In panel (RSa) we assume α = 0.8 and increase in RSx does not decrease the population Sx and adaptive therapy fails.
-In panel (Rb), α = 2, the increase in RSx during treatment holidays slows the growth of Sx and delays treatment failure.
-In panel (Rc) the estimated αRS 6 results in a RSnegative growth rate in x during proliferation of Rx.
-Over 3–4 cycles, the Sx population approaches 0.
+Treatment dynamics are sensitive to the value of the competition coefficient (αRS), which is dependent on the fitness differences of the sensitive and resistant populations in the absence of treatment.
+In panel (a) we assume αRS = 0.8 and increase in xS does not decrease the population xR and adaptive therapy fails.
+In panel (b), αRS = 2, the increase in xS during treatment holidays slows the growth of xR and delays treatment failure.
+In panel (c) the estimated αRSRS 6 results in a negative growth rate in xR during proliferation of xS.
+Over 3–4 cycles, the xR population approaches 0.
 This allows the cycling treatment to maintain tumor control indefinitely.
-Note that, however, this represents an ideal setting and does not account for other dynamics (see below) that may result in loss of control.R
+Note that, however, this represents an ideal setting and does not account for other dynamics (see below) that may result in loss of control.

 The potential for achieving the actual or near extinction of the resistant cancer cells after 3–4 cycles of adaptive therapy may have occurred for the four trial patients who after >5 years of adaptive therapy remain on a stable cycling regime (Figure 5).
 If there is potential for permanent control, why was tumor progression observed in most members of the adaptive therapy cohort?
 Computer simulations suggest that they were overtreated.
 While protocol design required monthly PSA levels, radiographic studies were limited to 3-month intervals.
 As demonstrated in Figure 6, the protocol requirement for radiographic confirmation of response resulted in multiple weeks and even months in which patients remained on treatment even when the PSA was <10% of pretreatment values.
 Simulations demonstrate this excessive reduction of the sensitive population leads to the proliferation and predominance of the resistant population.